- Online Training

 An African-American young man who is just a year younger than me asked me 3-weeks ago how I got to the position I am in now, and I told him it takes sacrifice, strong work ethic, and knowing and staying in touch with the right people.
 I told him about how I took out a loan for my first semester of grad school at West Florida because I didn’t get accepted as a graduate assistant.
 I told him about how I would be as present as possible and asks as many questions as I could.
 Lastly, I told him how I would take site visits and go to as many clinics and conferences as I could and not only introduce myself, but stay in contact with the coaches over time.
 A coach I had never worked with before, but had met at clinics, conferences and had interviewed with recommended me for the Birmingham-Southern position that I have now.
 And I can’t speak for everybody, but I can understand the sacrificing part being difficult for African-Americans, especially for those who grow up in single parent or low-income households.
 Regardless, if you want something bad enough then you have to do whatever it takes and not make any excuses.
 Excuses are tools of the incompetent, and those who use them seldom accomplish anything.

 I’ll finish with this.
-For my African-American brothers and sisters who are struggling to find jobs in the collegiate ranks of strength and conditioning, don’t be discouraged.
+For my African-American brothers and sisters who are struggling to find jobs in the collegiate ranks of strength and conditioning due to racism in sports, don’t be discouraged.
 Don’t feel like you are above cleaning the floor, wiping down equipment, or going the extra mile because of what our ancestors went thru.
 Treat every day at your internship or graduate assistant position like it is a job interview, or better yet, prepare for the job that you don’t have.
 Also, there is no shame at all in going the high school route.
 I am training a lot of kids now that I wish I could go back and be their high school strength coach to better prepare them mentally and physically for the rigors of being a collegiate student-athlete.
 For my African American strength coaches in head or assistant positions, don’t forget the positive impact you can have on a minority student-athlete, and what being in your position could do for them in the future.
 Lastly, for anybody that is in a position to hire head or assistant strength coaches, show empathy.
 Empathy is the capacity to put ourselves in each other’s shoes.
 If we show empathy towards our athletes, towards our coaching staff, towards that applicant’s resume sitting in front of you then I believe better decisions will be made in the future.

 Call us: 240-415-8326